Visyond/website-hugo/site/content/services/our-services.md

                   any specific period of the forecast.
               - answer: >-
-                  Financial statements in Visyond can adapt to any accounting based on the settings (i.e. which expenses are CAPEX/OPEX or which assets are tangible/intangible.
+                  Financial statements in Visyond can adapt to any accounting standard based on the settings (e.g. which expenses are CAPEX/OPEX or which assets are tangible/intangible).
               - answer: >-
                   Note: We don’t provide Excel files as an output.
 Instead, we use the Visyond platform to generate analyses and reports that